TRADUZCA ESTA PAGINA

 A: Not at the Nantucket Public Schools!

-The Nantucket Public Schools welcomes all children who are five prior to September 1, 2016.
+The Nantucket Public Schools welcomes all children who are five prior to September 1, 2017.
 This is regardless of immigration status.
-If your family is living on Nantucket, your children should be attending one of the schools on island if they are five or older.

 7:45 am - 2:20 pm Monday-Friday